Jonathan Parker (politician): Political career

-Parker served as campaign manager for Joe Stegner’s successful reelection campaign for the Idaho State Senate and in Norm Semanko's campaign for Idaho's 1st congressional district election, 2006.
+Parker served as campaign manager for Joe Stegner's successful reelection campaign for the Idaho State Senate and in Norm Semanko's campaign for Idaho's 1st congressional district election, 2006.

 Parker served as campaign strategist to Bill Sali re election campaign.

-Parked served as senior advisor to Donna Jones election to Idaho state controller in 2006.
+Parker served as senior advisor to Donna Jones election to Idaho state controller in 2006.

-Parker served as the Chairman, National Committeeman, and Secretary of the Idaho Young Republican Federation.
+Parker served as the chairman, National Committeeman, and Secretary of the Idaho Young Republican Federation.

 Idaho Republican Party

 In 2009, Parker was selected by Chairman Norm Semanko to serve as executive director.
 During his tenure, the Idaho Republican Party had its most successful election year (2010) up until that time.
 All Republicans were reelected to Statewide office, Walt Minnick, Democratic Congressman in the Idaho's 1st congressional district, was defeated, and Republicans won an additional five seats in the Idaho Legislature.
 For his work Parker was elected to the Idaho GOP Hall of Fame.

 Parker was elected Idaho Republican Party chairman on July 22, 2017.
 Parker was elected to fill the position when Steve Yates, the former chairman, stepped down in April, 2017.
 Parker was re elected with unanimous consent on June 29, 2018.
 Parker resigned February 20, 2019, citing a need to spend more time as a father.

-He had Frank Terraferma as Executive Director.
+He had Frank Terraferma as executive director.